manoelgerlach/obs-backgroundremoval/README.md

 - The Windows package includes `DirectML.dll` beside `obs-backgroundremoval.dll`.
 - DirectML availability and performance depend on the Windows, GPU, and driver configuration.
 No specific speedup is guaranteed.
 - CPU inference remains available as an explicit selection.
-A DirectML initialization failure is reported and is not silently presented as successful GPU inference.

 Upstream/cross-platform notes, not revalidated as part of this Windows fork work: